disturbedkh/Aegis-All-In-One/README.md

 ## Disclaimer

-This repository is meant to be used as a **PROOF OF CONCEPT** meaning that it's not meant to be used in a production environment unless you secure it properly.
-It's meant to be used as a learning tool and to help you understand how the different services interact with each other.
+This repository is meant to be used as a **learning tool** to help you understand how the different services interact with each other.
+For production use, please follow the security setup instructions in Step 3.

-# WARNING WARNING WARNING

-This is an **INSECURE** install.
-If you run this on an internet exposed server, you can easily be hacked as many services don't have embedded authentication.
-Some of the services will leak personal information even while using the default embedded auth (specially Dragonite Admin, Koji and Rotom) so consider yourself **WARNED**.

-Ideally, you **SHOULD** use a reverse proxy and, at the minimum, place basic auth for your exposed services.
-If you run a reverse proxy like **SWAG** (https://docs.linuxserver.io/general/swag/) you should opt to run **Authelia** to assure further security and privacy all around.
-In a production environment with remote ATV devices, you only want to have ports 80, 443 and 7070 (protected by authbearer) exposed.
-With a local server and devices, you shouldn't expose port 7070 to the outside world.

 ## Pre-installation